vieer-code/ChromeInLambda/README.md

 ## 🎯 Prerequisites

 - **Nothing New**: We can start with our basic knowledge.
+- **Terraform**: terraform installed on your local (only if you want to use automated way)

+## 👨‍🔧 Using Terraform

+- **Clone this reposistry** : this repo contains the terraform.tf
+- **terraform will deploy** : a s3 bucket, and will push chrome.zip into that bucket then create layer , after that   lambda attached with those layer
+- **screenshot**: the sample code pushes the screenshot in s3 if there is permission to lambda role

 ## 📦 Creating Chrome Layer for AWS Lambda

 To run Chrome in AWS Lambda, you need to create a custom Lambda layer containing the necessary Chrome binaries and dependencies.